-- As soon as possible, anyone involved needs to be listened to and interviewed by the Positive Behaviour Mentor and/or another appropriate member of staff.
-Staff must reiterate the school rules stating that bullying will not be tolerated and remind children they are responsible for their own actions - they have choices. - Parents of any pupils involved will be informed at an early stage, if appropriate. - Appropriate sanctions will be agreed once the allegation has been fully investigated. - If appropriate, a restorative justice conversation will take place between those involved, led by the Positive Behaviour Mentor and/or another appropriate member of staff. - In the case of sustained bullying, a copy of the Sustained Bullying Incident Form (See appendix 1) must be completed and sent to the Deputy Headteacher.
-If the allegation is substantiated, the Deputy Headteacher will meet with the perpetrator.
-If necessary, parents will be invited in to school to discuss the incident. - All bullying incidents will be recorded on CPOMS by the staff members involved. - Persistent bullies may have a fixed term suspension imposed and, in very serious cases, may be permanently excluded.
+- As soon as possible, anyone involved needs to be listened to and interviewed by by an appropriate member of staff.
+Staff must reiterate the school relational policy stating that bullying will not be tolerated and remind children they are responsible for their own actions - they have choices. - Parents of any pupils involved will be informed at an early stage, if appropriate.

+- Appropriate sanctions will be agreed once the allegation has been fully investigated. - If appropriate, a restorative justice conversation will take place between those involved, led by an appropriate member of staff. - If the allegation is substantiated, the Senior Leadership Team will be informed and, at minimum, meet with the perpetrator.
+If necessary, parents will be invited in to school to discuss the incident. - All bullying incidents will be recorded on CPOMS by the staff members involved. - Persistent bullies will have a fixed term suspension imposed and, in very serious cases, will be permanently excluded.
+This will be in line with the Relational and Suspension and Exclusion Policies.